LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-mvc.rst

    You won’t have to explicitly use Bootstrap at all in this assignment, but it’s a great way to make your sites look good with minimal work.
-   Consider using it on your own projects!
+   Consider using it in your own projects!

 The List Views
 ~~~~~~~~~~~~~~~